-American businesses and government agencies are under cyberattack twenty-four hours a day, seven days a week from criminal third parties, and the federal government has declared this global cybercrime wave a compelling national security concern, particularly in the area of critical infrastructure.
+American businesses and government agencies are under cyberattack twenty-four hours a day, seven days a week, from criminal third parties, and the federal government has declared this global cybercrime wave a compelling national security concern, particularly in the area of critical infrastructure.
 In this context, any regime regarding the discoverability of CI that creates disincentives for companies to engage in behavior that could enhance their network security, or interferes with law enforcement's efforts to catch the third-party criminals, arguably poses particularly significant threats to the national economy and public safety.
 Under this line of argument, broader protections regarding the discoverability of CI are warranted in the cybersecurity context.
-At the same time, it is arguably more important in the cybersecurity context than in other public protection contexts for regulators and private litigants to be able to obtain information about companies' documents and communications so that laws governing cybersecurity can be enforced and companies have appropriate incentives to enhance the security of their networks.
+At the same time, it is arguably more important in the cybersecurity context than in other public protection contexts for regulators and private litigants to be able to obtain companies' documents and communications so that laws governing cybersecurity can be enforced and companies have appropriate incentives to enhance the security of their networks.
 Under this line of argument, while the current regime's limited protections on the discoverability of a company's documents and communications might be acceptable in the context of enforcing laws as to the physical safety of consumer products, the cleanliness of the environment, and other potential dangers to public health and safety, those limits are not acceptable in the more important context of protecting the public against the economic and intangible (e.g., emotional) injuries people may incur from the misuse of their personal information.

-The unique importance of cybersecurity and cybercrime has led some to suggest that the current regime's limited protections, by means of the attorney-client privilege and work-product protection, on the discoverability of a company's documents, while acceptable in some other contexts, should either be broadened or narrowed in the cybersecurity context.
-In the section that follows, we assess some of the reform proposals that have been advanced for changing the current regime to account for the unique importance of cybersecurity and cybercrime.
+The unique importance of cybersecurity and cybercrime raises the question whether the current regime's limited protections, by means of the attorney-client privilege and work-product protection, on the discoverability of a company's documents and communications, while acceptable in some other contexts, should either be broadened or narrowed in the cybersecurity context.
+In the section that follows, we assess some proposals under which the current regime might be modified to account for the unique importance of cybersecurity and cybercrime.

-2. Reform Proposals
+2. Proposals for Modifying the Current Regime